Looobay/CrabMC/README.md

 ### On Linux:
 I didn't try for Linux so it should be the same steps as Win32 and macOS...

+The Github action compiler succeed compiling the software on Ubuntu so it is probably ok...

 Tell me if you try this!